annie1289/GardenGrow/README.md

 [https://www.figma.com/file/5zVrII5fyqyCIbM9XhAz2G/Grow-Your-Garden-Mockup?node-id=0%3A1] --this is the desktop view, will be working on mobile after

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Find and use external api for plant images, common name, etc.
 - Show API data on page including the image (if there is one) based on what plant the user searches
 - Clear search bar and replace with new searches

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - Add second API
 - Add your favorite plants to a garden container at the bottom of the page that saves all of them

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|